 Promoting predatory journals

 Unfortunately, the website of AYUSH lists out many “papers” published in “journals” but none of the links leads to the original papers.
 What becomes apparent is that only a handful of “papers” discuss about panchagavya while a majority deal with cow urine in isolation.
 It becomes abundantly clear that almost all papers are published in predatory journals.
-This is a case of questionable work published in bogus or predatory journals being showcased by the AYUSH ministry as evidence of the benefits of panchagavya!
+This is a case of questionable work published in bogus or predatory journals being showcased by the Department of AYUSH as evidence of the benefits of panchagavya!

 For instance, the papers such as Antifungal efficacy of panchagavya, Biochemical characteristion and antibacterial activity of panchagavya, Effect of panchagavya ghrita on some neurological parameters in albino rats, panchagavya gritha, a promising drug in ayurvedic psychiatry are published in predatory journals.
 A paper “Evaluation of in-vitro antioxidant activity of panchagavya a traditional ayurvedic preparation” published in the International Journal of Pharmaceutical Science and Research looks very much like a predatory journal, though it is a UGC-approved journal; UGC has many predatory journals included in its white list.